This Summer's Gonna Hurt like a Motherfucker

-"This Summer's Gonna Hurt like a Motherfucker" (also known as "This Summer's Gonna Hurt…" or titled/shortened to "This Summer" and censored as "This Summer's Gonna Hurt like a Motherf***er" for its single release) is a song performed by American pop rock band Maroon 5.
-As the fourth single from the band's fifth studio album V (2014), on May 15, 2015, it was included on the album’s deluxe reissue version.
+"This Summer's Gonna Hurt like a Motherfucker" (also known as "This Summer's Gonna Hurt…" or titled/shortened to "This Summer" and censored as "This Summer's Gonna Hurt like a Motherf***er" for its single release) is a song by the American rock band Maroon 5.
+As the fourth single from the band's fifth studio album V (2014), on May 15, 2015, it was included on the album's deluxe reissue version.
 Musically, the song has been described as having a "synthpop sound", while incorporating an arena rock style.
 Critical reception for the song was generally positive, with many critics appreciating the song as a fun live track and a catchy summer anthem, though some found it a bit generic or formulaic.

 Background

-On May 6, 2015, it was rumored that Maroon 5 were to release a brand new single titled "This Summer's Gonna Hurt" on May 26, to radio airplay.
+On May 5, 2015, it was rumored that Maroon 5 were to release a brand new single titled "This Summer's Gonna Hurt" on May 26, to radio airplay.
 The following day, it was confirmed by Billboard magazine in an article stating that "This Summer's Gonna Hurt" would be released ahead of the band's upcoming reissue deluxe of their album V (2014) and will follow the band's previous single "Sugar".
 On May 11, 2015, the band officially announced that the single would be released on May 15, and on mainstream radio May 19.